Tankistikkk/New-Checker/README.md

 Unauthorized use of this software may result in legal consequences.

-**In addition, the file is not fully verified, so I am not responsible for the loss of your data or anything else.**
+**In addition, the file is not fully verified, so I am not responsible for the loss of your data or anything else**